 So, let’s ask again: do you need pet insurance?

-It will all depend upon your finances and how big you think you vet bills might be.
+It will all depend upon your finances and how big you think your vet bills might be.
+You could also check on the average vet bills your breed typically incurs.

 With a good backup plan, you may not need pet insurance to have peace of mind.
 If your dog isn’t super active, didn’t make the “clumsiest dog list” and lives a fairly peaceful life, a savings account may adequately cover veterinary visits.